jerryk42/My-Colab/README.md

 The solution is built in Python using PyTorch and HuggingFace Transformers.

 ## About
-This repository was created to participate in **SemEval 2025 Task 9: The Food Hazard Detection Challenge**.
+This repository was created to participate in [SemEval 2025 Task 9: The Food Hazard Detection Challenge](https://food-hazard-detection-semeval-2025.github.io/).
 The challenge evaluates explainable classification systems for titles of food-incident reports collected from the web.
 These algorithms aim to assist automated crawlers in identifying and extracting food safety issues from web sources, including social media.
 Transparency is a crucial aspect of this task due to the potential high economic impact of food hazards.

 ## Features
 - Uses BioBERT for sequence classification tasks.